ConsenSys/doc.pantheon/docs/HowTo/Limit-Access/Updating-Whitelists.md

-description: Updating onchain whitelists
+description: Updating Hyperledger Besu onchain whitelists
 <!--- END of page meta data -->

 ## Update Nodes Whitelist

-To add a node to the nodes whitelist:
+To add a node to the Hyperledger Besu nodes whitelist:

 1. In the _Whitelisted Nodes_ tab of the Permissioning Management Dapp, click the _Add Whitelisted Nodes_
    button.
 The add node window is displayed.